-Developments have been made in rolling stock, much in the same manner as with trucks, to ensure refrigeration cars are able to preserve perishable goods for the duration of the journal and save the customer money.
+Developments have been made in rolling stock so refrigeration cars are able to preserve perishable goods for the duration of the journey and save the customer money.

-The fastest way to deliver goods from point A to point B. Air transportation has become a very important part of the supply chain network.
+The fastest way to deliver goods from point A to point B, air transportation has become a very important part of the supply chain network.

-Ships are extremely versatile, being able to adapt it’s set up to accommodation a variety of cargos, or others specifically designed for certain jobs.
+Ships are extremely versatile, being able to adapt to accommodate a variety of cargoes, or be specifically designed for certain jobs.
 Due to this any cargo is able to be shipped whether it is raw materials, gas, oil, industry products, or breakbulk.

 The main drawback to sea transportation is the relative low speed of delivery, companies will need to build in additional delivery time for their products.
 Additionally, like rail and air transport, sea transportation needs to utilise road transport for the “last mile” to get the goods from the dock to the customer.